How is Zeffy free?

 Fundraising and Tax Deductibility

 Tax deductible contributions are a significant fundraising benefit nonprofits can offer to their donors to boost retention.
-Donations to 501(c)(3) organizations qualify for tax relief, while 501(c)(4) organizations do not get that advantage.
+Only donations to 501(c)(3) organizations qualify for tax relief.

 Limitations exist for contributions like donations offered to volunteer fire companies and war veterans organizations.